 Colonoscopy.
 This is very similar to flexible sigmoidoscopy, but it’s a longer test because it looks at your entire large intestine.
 Your doctor may give you medication to help you relax while you have it.

 Barium enema X-ray.
 An enema is when a doctor injects liquid or gas -- in this case, a white liquid called barium -- into your rectum through a small tube.
 Barium helps problem areas or blockages in your colon show up on an X-ray.

 Tests that help the doctor figure out if you have a problem with your digestive system include:

 Anal manometry: This measures how well your anus works.
 It checks how tight the muscles around it are and how they respond to signals from your nerves.
 A technician puts a thin tube with pressure sensors and a balloon in your anus.
 Once the sensors are in the right place, they slowly pull the tube out to gauge muscle tone and contractions.
 The test takes about a half hour.

 Balloon expulsion test.
 Your doctor will place a small balloon filled with water into your rectum and then ask you to push it out like you would stool.
 If it takes you longer than a minute to get it out, it tells your doctor that the muscles that help you pass a bowel movement may not be working the way they should.

 Defecography: This test helps your doctor gauge how well your pelvic floor muscles and rectum are working while you poop.
 A radiologist puts a barium paste in your rectum that mimics the feeling of stool.
 You sit on a toilet next to a video X-ray machine.
 First, you’ll need to squeeze and hold in the paste.
 Then, you’ll need to strain as if you’re having a bowel movement.
 The radiologist looks for problems as you push it out.

-Once your doctor has the information she needs from the tests you have, she can recommend the best treatment for your constipation.
+Once your doctor has the information they need from the tests you have, they can recommend the best treatment for your constipation.